arcus/education_modules/using_redcap_api/using_redcap_api.md

 And you're all set!
 You can save as many API tokens in `.env` as you like.

-You can edit existing tokens or add new ones either by opening the `.env` file directly and editing it, or and update them there whenever you need to by running `file.edit("~/.Renviron")`.
+You can edit existing tokens or add new ones either by opening the `.env` text file directly and editing it, or you can update them from within Python by using [`dotenv.set_key()`](https://saurabh-kumar.com/python-dotenv/reference/#dotenv.set_key).

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>